 'Make a Stand' is a public commitment to take action to support victims of domestic abuse.
 The safety of survivors and their children are dealt with quickly, sensitively and effectively and are signposted to appropriate specialist agencies.
-It is embedded in our housing policies and supported by senior managers across housing.
+It is embedded in our housing policies and supported by senior managers across the Homes and Neighbourhoods directorate.